Curating Sound in a Platform World – Insights from the #SonicFriday project

 To investigate these different levels, quantitative and qualitative data were combined (Creswell & Creswell, 2018) using a range of different methods.

 The qualitative data come from two focus groups with the museum team and volunteers.
 The focus group was used to investigate the impact of the #SonicFriday project gaining insights from the social interaction among the participants.
-Because of the pandemic, the focus groups were conducted online, by means of video and online platforms involving 7 members of the museum team, 2 volunteers and 1 PhD student.
+Because of the pandemic, the focus groups were conducted online, by means of video and online platforms involving seven members of the museum team, two volunteers, and one PhD student.
 The online focus group is a variation of a traditional focus group which employs digital technologies for accessing and interacting with participants in different parts of the world (Tuttas, 2015).
 While online focus groups remove time and geographical constraints, they also complicate the role of facilitator, especially in keeping participants engaged (Lijadi & Schalkwyk, 2015).
 To respond to this challenge, a real synchronous discussion was combined with an asynchronous method, using an online platform to display a selection of the digital memories and online interactions as well as collect initial thoughts prior to the focus groups.

 To analyse in depth the response of online audiences, a social media analysis was implemented using the social media insights from the three platforms adopted in the #SonicFriday project (Twitter, Facebook and Instagram).
-This analysis combined quantitative data (total reach, number of engaged users and engagement rate) to understand the level of engagement achieved by the project, with qualitative data to analyse the content of these responses and interactions.
+This analysis combined quantitative data (total reach, number of engaged users, and engagement rate) to understand the level of engagement achieved by the project, with qualitative data to analyse the content of these responses and interactions.

 All the qualitative data were analysed using Content Analysis (Schreier, 2012, Liamputtong, 2011), through a coding frame that assigned specific categories to the material.
 The following section describes the preliminary results of this study.
 In reporting the qualitative results, participants were anonymized but their role in the organization and the Focus Group ID is indicated.
 In reporting the Twitter threads, the social media users have also been anonymized.